FluBBaOfWard/KarnakTest/README.md

-# WonderSwan Karnak Mapper Test V0.1.0 (20250708)
+# WonderSwan Karnak Mapper Test V0.1.0 (20250709)

 This is a Karnak mapper test program for Bandai WonderSwan (Color/Crystal) & Benesse PocketChallenge V2.

 ## To Do

-Check writing to timer reg between adpcm writes.
+Make sure it can be compiled as a ROM.

 ## How to use